hornvale/.github/profile/README.md

 - [2023](https://github.com/hornvale/hornvale-2023)
 - [2024](https://github.com/hornvale/hornvale-2024)

-None are in a very functional state, but at least give some idea of where I was trying to head.
+None are in a very functional state, but at least give some idea of where I was trying to go.